-- Transfer of funds from one NRO Account to another NRO Account is permitted - Proceeds of remittances received in any permitted currency from outside India through normal banking channels or any permitted currency tendered by the account holder during his temporary visit to India or transfers from rupee accounts of nonresident banks. - Legitimate dues in India of the account holder.
+- Transfer of funds from one NRO Account to another NRO Account is permitted - Proceeds of remittances received in any permitted currency from outside India through normal banking channels or any permitted currency tendered by the account holder during his temporary visit to India or transfers from rupee accounts of non-resident banks. - Legitimate dues in India of the account holder.
 This includes current income like rent, dividend, pension, interest etc., as also sale proceeds of assets including immovable properties acquired out of rupee/ foreign currency funds or by way of legacy/ inheritance. - Any foreign currency, which is freely convertible, tendered by the account holder during his temporary visit to India.
 Foreign currency exceeding USD 5000 or its equivalent in the form of cash should be supported by currency declaration form.
 Rupee funds should be supported by encashment certificate, if they represent funds brought from outside India. - Resident individual may make a rupee gift to a NRI/PIO who is a close relative of the resident individual [close relative as defined in Section 6 of the Companies Act, 1956] by way of crossed cheque /electronic transfer.
-The amount shall be credited to the Non-Resident (Ordinary) Rupee Account (NRO) a/c of the NRI / PIO and credit of such gift amount may be treated as an eligible credit to NRO a/c.
-The gift amount would be within the overall limit prescribed under the Liberalized Remittance Scheme (LRS) for a resident individual. - Resident individual may lend to a Non-resident Indian (NRI)/ Person of Indian Origin (PIO) close relative [means relative as defined in Section 6 of the Companies Act, 1956] by way of crossed cheque /electronic transfer, subject to conditions within the overall limit prescribed under the Liberalized Remittance Scheme available for a resident individual.
+The amount shall be credited to the NonResident (Ordinary) Rupee Account (NRO) a/c of the NRI / PIO and credit of such gift amount may be treated as an eligible credit to NRO a/c.
+The gift amount would be within the overall limit prescribed under the Liberalized Remittance Scheme (LRS) for a resident individual.

+- Resident individual may lend to a Non-resident Indian (NRI)/ Person of Indian Origin (PIO) close relative [means relative as defined in Section 6 of the Companies Act, 1956] by way of crossed cheque /electronic transfer, subject to conditions within the overall limit prescribed under the Liberalized Remittance Scheme available for a resident individual.
 The loan amount should be credited to the NRO a/c of the NRI /PIO.
-Credit of such loan amount may be treated as an eligible credit to NRO account.
+Credit of such loan amount may be treated as an eligible credit to NRO account. - Transfer from rupee accounts of Non-resident banks - Transfer from NRO /NRE /FCNR(B)(including interest) - Sale proceeds of shares, debentures, Govt.
+Securities.